pgularski/rdirmapper.vim/README.md

 # rdirmapper.vim
-Map remote files and/or directories to local ones.
+Vim plugin - map local and remote paths.
 SCP at will.

 # Run
 ```